 The Green Heart of Italy

 Umbria is the only Italian region having neither a coastline nor a border with other countries.
-Here you are locked into Italy's creamy, dreamy, and quite green center.
+Here you are locked into Italy's dreamy, and quite green, center.
 It's quiet and peaceful.
 Population density is very low, especially compared to adjacent Tuscany.
-So are prices, comparatively.
+Prices are low too, comparatively.

 04 of 06

 Castiglione del Lago

 Rocca del Leone, the castle of this interesting city jutting out on Lake Trasimeno, has a dark passageway to roam and is often the scene of festivals and art presentations.

 You eat well in Castiglione.
 It is, after all, one of the top town to visit in Lake Trasimeno.
 You could settle down here and spend a week or more visiting the cities, islands, and wineries around the lake.